HymanZHAN/xzhan.me/content/english/posts/modify-ky-request.md

 ## Conclusion

 There you have it!
 A nicely configured `ky` instance at your disposal.
 Check out [ky](https://github.com/sindresorhus/ky)'s doc to make use of its other features and configurations.
-And a big shout out to Sindre for making this nice library!
+And a big shout out to Sindre for making such a nice library!
 Give it a :star: if you enjoy it!

 Thanks for reading my post and happy coding!